league/stegano/README.md

 package, and the equivalent of `build-essential`, and then type `make` at the prompt.

+On MacOS, I recommend using [Homebrew](https://brew.sh/).
+Once you have that, these commands should work:

+    brew install graphicsmagick libtool
+    brew link graphicsmagick libtool
+    make

 I will happily include contributions of working build instructions for other platforms, but I cannot support them directly.